frizkyiman/friWrt-MyWrtBuilder/README.md

 # friWrt-builder | OpenWrt and ImmortalWrt

 ### What's this?
-This is a openwrt toolchain called Image Builder to build a pre compiled image to ready one firmware.
+This is a openwrt toolchain called Image Builder to build a pre-compiled image to ready one firmware.
 You can customize your own packages adn custom files that suitable for you.

-Using [MyWrtBuilder](https://github.com/Revincx/MyWrtBuilder) by Revincx as source base scripts, by adopting and improve it by adding ability to chose Source and Branch, feature to easy change rootfs partition size, flexible target device, improve logic code and much more.
+Using [MyWrtBuilder](https://github.com/Revincx/MyWrtBuilder) from Revincx as source base scripts, by adopting and improve it by adding ability to chose Source and Branch version, feature to easy change rootfs partition size, flexible target device, improve logic code and much more.

 By default, im using Raspberry Pi 4B device with all my preference packages and custom files configuration was placed here.